t-sauer/word-cloud-app/README.md

 ### Deployment

-`ember build production` will build and deploy the application to the `gh-pages` branch of the repos `origin` remote via [ember-cli-deploy-git](https://github.com/ef4/ember-cli-deploy-git).
+`ember deploy production` will build and deploy the application to the `gh-pages` branch of the repos `origin` remote via [ember-cli-deploy-git](https://github.com/ef4/ember-cli-deploy-git).

 ## Further Reading / Useful Links